sergio2448/sergio2448/README.md

 <hr/>

-### <a href="https://github.com/sergio2448/creditcards_with_ml" target="_blank">Detección de fraude con tarjetas de crédito mediante Machine Learning en Python</a>
+### <a href="https://github.com/sergio2448/creditcards_with_ml" target="_blank">Credit card fraud detection using Machine Learning in Python.</a>

-Se toman diferentes medidas de performance aplicando los algorítmos KNeighborsClassifier, LogisticRegression y DecisionTreeClassifier variando los métodos de balanceo: con el conjunto desbalanceado, balanceando con Oversampling (SMOTE, ADASYN) y balanceando con Undersampling (EditedNearestNeighbours, RandomUnderSampler).
+Different performance measures are taken by applying the KNeighborsClassifier, LogisticRegression, and DecisionTreeClassifier algorithms, varying the balancing methods: with the imbalanced dataset, balancing with Oversampling (SMOTE, ADASYN), and balancing with Undersampling (EditedNearestNeighbours, RandomUnderSampler).

 <hr/>

 ### <a href="https://github.com/sergio2448/slideshow" target="_blank">Slideshow</a>

-<p>Se crea un slideshow / carousel que se repite de forma infinita, con animaciones y responsive.</p>
+<p>A slideshow/carousel is created that repeats infinitely, with animations and responsiveness.</p>

 <div>
 <img align="left" src="https://user-images.githubusercontent.com/84557725/153477943-5ef02283-9355-4cba-b6ac-f3fbfbc65a0a.png" alt="Principal" width="30%"/>